Recording & Clearing Checks

 This gives you a quick way to scan which checks still need to be cleared and see an overview of all checks in your books.

-Note: Our new Account Register feature is coming soon!
-This will be a checkbook-style view that includes a running balance for your account.
-This will give you clearer visibility into your cash flow and make it easier to track outstanding checks in one place.
+Tip: Navigate to your Account Register, a checkbook-style view that includes a running balance for each of your accounts.
+This view gives you clearer visibility into your cash flow and make it easier to track outstanding checks in one place.

-How to Record Checks on Bills and Invoices
+Recording Checks and Expected Payments on Bills and Invoices

-You can also record a check directly on a bill or invoice to keep everything clearly linked.
+You can also record a check or an expected payment directly on a bill or invoice to keep everything clearly linked.
 This immediately ties the payment to what it’s for, making it easier to track what’s been paid.
-If you record a check from Ledger instead, it won’t be connected to a bill or invoice by default but you can still match it manually after it’s created.
+If you record a payment from the Ledger instead, it won’t be connected to a bill or invoice by default but you can still match it manually after it’s created.
 Either approach works—just use the one that fits best with your workflow.

-To record a check on a bill or invoice:
+To record a check or expected payment on a bill or invoice:

 Navigate to Bills or Invoices